accumb3ns/gettingAndCleaningDataFinal/Codebook.md

 #Getting and Cleaning Data Course Project Codebook

-This project is based on the data downloaded from the "Human Activity Recognition Using Smartphones Data Set" by Reyes-Ortiz et al. They state in their features_info file that the data and variables are as follows:
+This project is based on the data downloaded from the "Human Activity Recognition Using Smartphones Data Set" by Reyes-Ortiz et al.

+# Data and Variables
+  The data set's authors state in their features_info file that the data and variables are as follows:

   "The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
   These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.